vimalphilip/DistributedGroupMembership/README.md

 State 7
 ------
-Up to 3 nodes fail: -> shows propagating Failed message to next 3 VM's and Mlist gets updated everywhere -> done
+Up to 3 nodes fail: -> shows propagating Failed message to next 3 VM's and Mlist gets updated everywhere

 State 8
 ------
-Introducer goes down -> Joining does not happen but all other functions intact
+Introducer goes down: -> Joining does not happen, but all other functions intact and will work seamlessly

 State 9
 ------
-Introducer comes back up and does a fresh start with new Group and no other group members
+Introducer comes back up and does a fresh start with new Group and no other group members.

 State 10
 -------
-Introducer comes back up and wants to use the existing Mlist (the Mlist before it went down) : -> Introducer takes the Mlist locally and sends isAlive messages to the group members to see if they are still up and on the basis of the iamAlive results, introducer updates the Mlist
+Introducer comes back up and wants to use the existing Mlist (the Mlist before it went down) : -> Introducer takes the Mlist locally and sends isAlive messages to the group members to see if they are still up and on the basis of the iamAlive results, introducer updates the Mlist.
+State 9 or 10 can be decided based on user input.

 Notes
 -----